kibexd/workers-rights-watch-website/CONTRACT.md

 ### 5.9 Liability & Indemnification

-**Developer's Liability is Limited to:**
-- Maximum: Total amount paid under this agreement
+- Developer's liability limited to total amount paid under this agreement
 - Developer not liable for lost revenue, data loss, or indirect damages
-- Client agrees to maintain regular backups (provided by Developer in maintenance)
+- Client maintains regular backups (provided by Developer in maintenance)

-**Client Agrees:**
-- Website content provided by Client must not violate any laws or copyrights
+- Client's content must not violate any laws or copyrights
 - Client indemnifies Developer against claims arising from Client's content

 ### 5.10 Force Majeure